New Hampshire Digital Government Summit 2026 Banner

 Explore how New Hampshire is advancing a whole-of-state approach to cybersecurity by aligning state, local and critical infrastructure partners.
 Learn how shared services, partnerships, and practical governance are strengthening resilience across communities.
 Panelists will address securing water, wastewater and operational technology environments where legacy systems and limited resources heighten risk.
 Walk away with actionable insights to break down silos, strengthen incident readiness and continuity, and build a culture of collective defense that helps New Hampshire punch above its weight.

-Terms & Conditions Apply: Smarter Procurement Starts Here
+Terms and Conditions Apply: Smarter Procurement Starts Here

 Procurement is evolving into a strategic function that helps organizations manage risk, enable innovation and set consistent standards.
 This session explores how leaders are rethinking procurement to address third-party relationships, emerging technologies like AI and growing accessibility expectations.
 Attendees will learn practical ways to strengthen contract language, share common approaches and improve alignment across stakeholders.
 We will also discuss how to balance speed with oversight and embed key considerations such as accountability, security and usability early in the process.
 The focus is on building a more consistent and coordinated approach to modern procurement.